 Due biglietti per Firenze.

 Say per favore and grazie

-When you buy a ticket in Italian, or ask a stranger for anything, it’s always a good idea to add per favore, please, at the end of your request or question, and grazie after your request has been fulfilled.
-Polite manners will be much appreciated!
+When buying a ticket in Italian or asking a stranger for anything, it’s always a good idea to add per favore, please, at the end of your request or question, and grazie after your request has been fulfilled.
+Polite manners are much appreciated!

 Quattro biglietti per La traviata, per favore.
 Grazie!

 Four tickets for La traviata, please.
 Thank you!

 Now let’s see how to ask how much is a ticket in Italian.

 When you buy a ticket in Italian, you may also want to know how much you will be spending.